masaccio/picow_day_clock/README.md

 * Figure out how to safely remove the connectors from the Waveshare LCD module so they can be hidden behind the LCDs
 * Build the prototype into a more final layout that is more compact
 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes
+* Get the Windows CI build working for the test and coverage build
+* And probably more...

 ## Introduction